Samantha Lee Pictures: Photos Of Tyrese Gibson’s New Wife And Secret Wedding

 The identity of the actor/model’s wife was a bit of a mystery to the internet, as Gibson has been very quiet about his private life.
 But close to three weeks after the couple’s surprise Valentine’s Day wedding, Samantha Lee’s identity is now out and her pictures are spreading across social media.

 TMZ was the first outlet to identify Tyrese Gibson’s new wife, noting that she’s about as far from Hollywood as can be.
-The outlet compared her to Amal Clooney, George Clooney’s wife who came from a background in human rights advocacy.
+The outlet compared her to Amal Clooney, George Clooney’s wife, who came from a background in human rights advocacy.

 “A source close to the couple tells us the missus’ name is Samantha Lee — a New Jersey native who got a Master’s degree in social work at the University of Georgia,” TMZ reported.
 “We’re told she’s put her education to work on serious issues — fighting sex and human trafficking and counseling for inmates.
 She’s also handled cases for the Division of Family and Children Services in GA.”

 The outlet added that Samantha Lee is far from a gold-digger — she reportedly makes a comfortable six-figure income.

-The couple met in 2015 thought mutual friends and has been dating since then.
+The couple reportedly met in 2015 through mutual friends and has been dating since then.

 Tyrese Gibson said he intended to keep the wedding secret, but he was overwhelmed by the outpouring of support for the couple.